Advanced Compiler Settings Dialog Box (Visual Basic)

 - Enable optimizations

 By default, this check box is cleared to disable compiler optimizations.
 Select this check box to enable compiler optimizations.
+Compiler optimizations make your output file smaller, faster, and more efficient.
+However, because optimizations cause code rearrangement in the output file, compiler optimizations can make debugging difficult.

 - DLL base address